 The first step consisted of removing the sand and sludge contaminating the surface of the objects and making them difficult to handle.
-Initially, we thought the use of water was an absolute must for this kind of operation, as in my past experiences with flood-damaged folk objects, the normal procedure was to first soak the article in water to soften and loosen the surface sand and sludge, then using a soft brush to remove the foreign matter.
-This method was highly successful in the rescue of folk objects housed in a museum which had been flooded with the raw material from an adjacent paper-making factory.
+Initially, we thought the use of water was an absolute must for this kind of operation, as in my past experiences with flood-damaged folk objects, the normal procedure was to first soak the article in water to soften and loosen the surface sand and sludge, then using a soft brush to remove the foreign matter (figure 6).
+This method was highly successful in the rescue of folk objects housed in a museum which had been flooded with the raw material from an adjacent paper-making factory (figure 7).
 However, in the process of performing emergency treatment on folk objects at other disaster sites, it occurred to us that the situation was slightly different.
-That is, the matter contaminating the surface of the Tohoku tsunami-damaged articles was sea sand, and when dry, it could be removed satisfactorily simply by brushing off, without the need to use water.
+That is, the matter contaminating the surface of the Tohoku tsunamidamaged articles was sea sand, and when dry, it could be removed satisfactorily simply by brushing off, without the need to use water.
 In addition, we were entering the rainy season as emergency treatment progressed, and the use of water posed the risk of mold while the pieces were left to dry.
 We therefore decided to use a cleansing kit consisting of soft brushes instead of water to treat many of the folk objects.
 Needless to say, those pieces which we judged to require washing with water were subjected to such washing, with ample consideration for thorough drying after the washing procedure.
 In the emergency treatment process, we were able to perform first-stage cleansing of as many as 4,000 or so pieces of folk objects, thanks to the extremely clear-cut criterion of removing only the sand that could be removed by the cleansing kit.
 The second stage of treatment consists of desalination, a task which we have been performing since fiscal 2012.
-Specifically, this entails a status assessment of the rescued folk objects, followed by an investigation of the effect of the salt content on the pieces, followed by a deliberation of whether to perform desalination treatment2.
-As a result of these procedures, we came to the conclusion that objects mostly made of wood required desalination to prevent salt-related deterioration.
+Specifically, this entails a status assessment of the rescued folk objects, followed by an investigation of the effect of the salt content on the pieces, followed by a deliberation of whether to perform desalination treatment.
+As a result of these procedures, we came to the conclusion that objects mostly made of wood required desalination to prevent salt-related deterioration (figure 8).
 We also concluded that desalination should be performed as soon as possible, as the salt in salt-containing articles attracted moisture and led to mold, posing the risk of contaminating the entire temporary storage facility.
-At present, in collaboration with disaster area museums and universities, we are treating the full-fledged operation for desalination (Figure 1).
+At present, we are collaborating with disaster area museums and universities to put together a full-fledged system for desalination, and considering the application for a budget to perform desalination as a full